-For lift station #1, the team determined that the surfaces above the waterline were deteriorated, so they lined them with 400 mils of Warren 301-14.
-They lined the surfaces below the waterline with 250 mils.
-Our crew completed work and returned the lift station to service within three days.
+For lift station #1, it was determined that the surfaces above the waterline were deteriorated, so they were lined with 400 mils of Warren 301-14.
+The surfaces below the waterline were coated with 250 mils.
+Our crew completed the work and returned the lift station to service within three days.
 The average pull test values were over 1,600 psi on all surfaces.

-For lift station #2, the team determined that all surfaces were significantly deteriorated and required 250 mils of Warren 301-14 epoxy.
-Following surface preparation, our team spent a full day stopping water infiltration stemming from active leaks.
+For lift station #2, it was determined that all surfaces were significantly deteriorated and required 250 mils of Warren 301-14 epoxy.
+Following surface preparation, the A&W crew spent a full day stopping water infiltration from active leaks.
 They chased leaks through multiple sections of walls with Warren's 151-HG grout.
-We were able to line this lift station and return it to service within three days.
+In addition, the connective 5 LF of 12-inch ductile iron pipe was sanded and coated using a spray-in-place application technique.
+The A&W team lined the second lift station and returned it to service within three days.
 The average pull test values were over 950 psi.